sergiorp6/scala_course/doc/lessons/3-basic-syntax-types.md

 }
 ```

-In this case, we have an instance of Animal, but we cannot access to the values of name or weigth,
+In this case, we have an instance of `Animal`, but we cannot access to the values of name or weigth,
 so we have to implement his getters:

 ```scala